Hansh532/chess/README.md

 Summary of the elements

 ### Center
 The pawn is not a fighting unit by itself, because it doesn't threaten much when it crosses the border.
 It's attacking force is much lower than other pieces.
 A pawnless advance can not be sustained because it will be repelled by the opponents pawn center.
 Opposing free and mobile center pawn, is a dangerous criminal and must be executed *exchange by d5* or imprisoned *e4 by d6*

-"the center and it's urge to demobilize", a free and mobile center is a terrible attacking power. it depends if the opponents kinghts can use tempi and find good posts.
+**The center and it's urge to demobilize**
+- A free and mobile center is a terrible attacking power. it depends if the opponents kinghts can use tempi and find good posts.
-Protection of the center by pawns is preffered, a pawn feels at home defending, a piece feels restricted.
+- Protection of the center by pawns is preffered, a pawn feels at home defending, a piece feels restricted.
-Take any center pawn if it can be done without too great danger.
+- Take any center pawn if it can be done without too great danger.

 ### Development
 In the development phase only moves are allowed that occupy or help occupy the center.
 This is only partially relevant in closed games because there is less direct contact and development completes at a slower pace.
 A pawn move must not be considered in itself a development move but a move which helps development
 No pawn grabbing before you complete development
-Position your pieces centrally without allowing a pawn roller, doing so provokes your opponent in exchanges which open files for you

 **Gaining tempi by:**
 - Exchange